Background

 What you told us

-What you told us about the Corporate Emission Reduction Plan
+What we heard about the Corporate Emission Reduction Plan

 - 83% of respondents were aware that Council has a target to become a carbon neutral organisation by 2028.